dmarcoux/elixir_templates/README.md

 ## Mise

-We rely on [Mise](https://mise.jdx.dev/) to install tools, set environment variables, and run tasks.
+Rely on [Mise](https://mise.jdx.dev/) to install tools, set environment variables, and run tasks.
 Refer to [mise.toml](mise.toml) for details.
 See available tasks with: